In the Rider settings dialog Ctrl+Alt+S, you can look at page icons to see, which setting-management mechanism is used for specific pages:

 In fact, initially the settings-layer files do not exist, they are first created whey you modify and save some layer-based setting.
 But if a setting file exists, it is still 'transparent' for all layer-based setting that are not defined in it.

-Saving and overriding layer-based settings
+Save and override layer-based settings

-Each time you change some layer-based setting in Rider settings (Ctrl+Alt+S), you can choose where to save your changes.
+Each time you change some layer-based setting in Rider settings Ctrl+Alt+S, you can choose where to save your changes.

 Save (Smart Save)